-Certain costs have been allocated among investment expenses and program administration expenses based on time records and on estimates made by the management of Christensen.
+Certain costs have been allocated among investment expenses and program administration expenses based on estimates made by the management of Christensen.

 m.
 Federal Excise Taxes

 The Christensen Fund is a private foundation and is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code and from California franchise and/or income taxes under Section 23701(d) of the California Revenue and Taxation Code.